The negative impacts of uncertainty on organisational performance are well documented — but they’re only half the story. Yes, uncertainty can:

 The best option is to both prioritise what really matters and then seek to understand the most important things more deeply.
 By doing so, we can let go of the anxiety attached to things that don’t really matter and reduce uncertainty about the things that do.

-I’ve tried to capture this idea in what I’m going to call the Waller Matrix.
+I’ve tried to capture this idea in what I’m tentatively calling ‘The Waller Matrix’ (we’ll see if that sticks).
 It’s similar to the Rumsfeld Matrix, but the y-axis is Importance rather than Awareness.
 Hopefully, it’s fairly self-explanatory.

-The Waller Matrix is actually a derivative of a well-used futures tool that prioritises trends based on uncertainty and impact.
-I use it in my Strategic and Emerging Risks workshops with teams so they can create a shared understanding of:
+The Waller Matrix draws on futures thinking tools that prioritise trends based on uncertainty and impact.
+I use it in my Strategic Teams Workshops to build a shared understanding of:

-- What we have certainty about and can get on with
+- What we have certainty about and can move forward on

-- What we need to explore or experiment with further
+- What we need to explore, test, or experiment with further

 - What doesn’t really matter (at least for now)

-If you’re a leader looking to do something that’s both good for your team and good for the individuals in it, this is a great place to start.
+If you’re a leader looking to support your people in a meaningful way, this is a great place to start.

 Simon